-which is a consequence of the accelerated electron being dressed by a thermal photon field.
-We will discuss this in more detail below.
+Here we propose a variation of the experimental scheme suggested in Ref.~\cite{Crowley:2012t} as a possible way to directly measure the Unruh effect from accelerated electrons.
 Following directly our previous paper \cite{Crowley:2012t}, let us now consider the case of an electron oscillating in the field produced by a linearly polarized high-intensity laser beam.
 We can consider the acceleration to be constant if the laser frequency is such that (see Eq.~\ref{teq}):

 where $I_\text{L}$ is the laser intensity.
 The above relation is well satisfied for all current high-intensity optical lasers.
 Once the electron is accelerated the second step is to probe its motion using another laser beam.
 If the probe laser vector's potential is denoted as $\bf A$, the effective interaction Hamiltonian (including the quantum recoil correction seen above) describing the Thomson scattering process is \cite{Crowley:2012t}